startupcommando/angular-local-json-generator/README.md

 bower install git@bitbucket.org:startupcommando/angular-local-json-generator.git
 ```

-But i guess it makes more sense to install it as a development dependency
+But i guess it makes more sense to install it as a development dependency.

 ```
 bower install git@bitbucket.org:startupcommando/angular-local-json-generator.git --save-dev